v0.75

 Running AI jobs costs credits.
 Browsing, searching, and submitting papers is free.

 The meter starts when the AI begins working and stops when it finishes or you cancel.
-No hidden fees, no token markups, no variable rates.
+ARC1 is the standard autonomous research tier; ARC1 Pro is the premium deep-reasoning tier.

 Desktop Only: $6/hour